"Creativity takes courage", Henri Matisse

 Art is part of very popular and vibrant faculty at Whitcliffe Mount.
 Schemes of work are constantly reviewed and developed to ensure our teaching is relevant, exciting and reflective of current practices.
 We focus on both skills and creativity, looking at historical and contemporary artists to ensure our students have a broad and interesting art education.

-The Art department is led by Mrs E Bevan (Director of Learning for ADT).
-She is supported by specialist Art and Design teachers, Miss J Barker and Mrs A Jeffs, alongside technician, Mrs L Lister.
+The Art department is led by Mrs E Bevan (Deputy Director of Learning for ADT).
+She is supported by specialist Art and Design teachers, Mrs J Hill, Mrs A Jeffs and Mr S Sykes, alongside technician, Miss N Shaw.

 Key Stage 3

 Students receive two 60 minute lessons over the two week timetable.
 With not a moment to lose, we use starters to create graphic books, art history guides or to supplement objectives.
 Then we fill our lessons with learning skills, such as printmaking, collage, painting, drawing and 3D work, as well as asking students to explore their creativity by developing their own ideas and final outcomes in diverse areas of art such as Pop Art, Asian Art and Cubism.

 In Year 7 we introduce students to the basic concepts of how to create a drawing using shading and how to mix and apply paint.
 There will be a varied range of experiences from primary school but this course will give them all a basic grounding and allow for progress and for more able students to challenge themselves.
 Students will be using artists’ work to help develop their own, looking at the work of Georges Seurat, Vincent Van Gogh and Friedensreich Hundertwasser.